jlyonsmith/consul-extra/README.md

-# Cul - Extensions for the `consul` tool
+# Extended commands for the `consul` CLI

 ## Summary

 This tool provides some extra features to the `consul` command line tool.

 - `export-json` to export a tree of key/values as JSON.
-- `import-json` to import a tree of ke/values from JSON.
+- `import-json` to import a tree of key/values from JSON/JSON5.